divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 # Channel Plot #

 The channel plot allows you to map two channels of a video signal on an X/Y axis.
-The box drawn within the scope helps you determine when your signal will be clipped by a colorspace conversion (gammut errors).
+The box drawn within the scope helps you determine when your signal will be clipped by a colorspace conversion (gamut errors).

 ![The Channel Plot Palette](ScopeBox/images/ChannelPlot.png)

 ## Controls ##
 ### Axis Controls ###

 There are six different channels which may be plotted on either the X or Y axis.
-These are Y, Cb, Cr and R,G,B. The channel plot is primarily useful when plotting values within a single color format.
+These are Y, Cb, Cr; R,G,B; X Y Z; and x y.
+The channel plot is primarily useful when plotting values within a single color format.
 For example, you'd generally want to plot R against G or B, rather than against Y,Cb,Cr.
-By plotting R versus G, and in a second palette, G versus B, you'll be able to quickly judge whether any data will be clipped during the YUV to RGB conversion.
+By plotting R versus G, and in a second palette, G versus B, you'll be able to quickly judge whether any data will be clipped during the YCbCr to RGB conversion.

 # CIE Plot #
 The CIE plot provides a standard display allowing you to see how your signal fits within a given colorspace.
 The CIE Plot by itself shows the gamut of all visible chromaticities.
 Within the CIE Plot palette, you can enable additional colorspaces to determine whether your signal is within gamut for these.
 ScopeBox comes preset with Rec 709, P3, and Rec 2020 primaries.
 You can also enable custom primaries and set your own values.